Is Your Toddler Ready for a Big Kid Bed? Signs and Transition Tips - Baby Chick

 As I said above, you always know what is best for your family, and if you feel the time is right, trust those instincts!
 If you are unsure, follow these signs that your toddler may be ready to transition to a big bed:1

-1. Your toddler is talking TO YOU about sleeping in a big boy/girl bed.
-I always consider this a good indication that they are thinking about other options.
-They are developmentally ready to identify other sleeping arrangements and are now communicating this with you.
+1. Your toddler is talking to you about sleeping in a big bed.
+This is a great indication that they’re thinking about new sleeping arrangements.
+They’re developmentally ready to identify other options and can now communicate that with you.

-2. Your toddler is getting out of the crib anyway!
+2. Your toddler is climbing out of the crib.
 This is a big one because safety is always a concern.
+If your little one has started escaping the crib, it’s time to consider the move.

-Start with setting up the big bed in the same room as the crib, if you can.
-At first, you can keep your toddler in the crib, but they will get used to the bed being in there as an option.
+If possible, start by setting up the big bed in the same room as the crib.
+At first, you can keep your toddler in the crib, but they will get used to the bed being an option.

 Their new bed is AWESOME!
 But you may have to prove it to your toddler.
 Go shopping for sheets, blankets, pillowcases, and other things for the new bed together.
 Let them have a choice in all of it!